n3tsurge/ipblisted/README.md

 - netaddr

 ## Usage
-ipblisted supports checking a single IP address and soon a file containing a list of IP addresses, or an entire CIDR block
+ipblisted supports checking a single IP address, a file containing a list of IP addresses, or an entire CIDR block, or a combination of each

 ### Single IP
 ```